Pushforwards of Tilting Sheaves: Introduction

 As mentioned in the previous paragraph, various positive results regarding tilting sheaves on twisted forms of varieties have been obtained in recent papers.
 In \cite{blunk}, tilting sheaves are constructed on generalized Severi-Brauer varieties via a different approach to that given in this paper.
 The thesis \cite{y}, constructs tilting bundles on Severi-Brauer schemes and some arithmetic toric varieties using the procedure in this work.
 More recently, these ideas have been extended to generalized Severi-Brauer schemes and positive characteristic in \cite{na}.

 A more detailed overview of the paper follows.
-In section 2 we recall some basic facts about global dimension of rings.
-We investigate the behaviour of global dimension under base change.
-A notion of geometric finite global dimension is introduced.
-This notion is motivated by the following question: If $R$ is a $k$-algebra of finite global dimension and $l$ a finite field extension of $k$, then does the algebra $R_l$ have finite global dimension?
-See (\ref{p:globalBase}) and the discussion after it.
-In section 3, we discuss basic results about tilting sheaves, generation in derived categories and exceptional sequences.
-A criterion for $\pi_*(\sT_l)$ to be a tilting sheaf on $Y$ is given, see (\ref{ss:descent}).
-In section 4 we recall Kapranov's exceptional collection on flag varieties from (\cite{Kapranov2}).
-The section ends by noting that Kapranov's exceptional collection produces a tilting sheaf on any inner form of a partial flag variety, these are also known as Severi Brauer flag varieties.
+In section 2, we discuss basic results about tilting sheaves, generation in derived categories and exceptional collections.
+A criterion for $p_*(\sT_l)$ to be a tilting sheaf on $Y$ is given, see (\ref{ss:descent}).
+In section 3 we recall Kapranov's exceptional collection on flag varieties from (\cite{Kapranov2}).
+The section ends by noting that Kapranov's exceptional collection produces a tilting sheaf on any inner form of a partial flag variety, also known as Severi-Brauer flag varieties.
 This generalises a result of \cite{blunk}, see also \cite{y} and \cite{na}.
-In section 5, we show that if we consider outer forms of flag varieties then the pushforward does not produce a tilting sheaf.
+In section 4, we show that if we consider outer forms of flag varieties then the pushforward does not produce a tilting sheaf.
 The final section shows how a tilting sheaf can be constructed on certain kinds of arithmetic toric varieties.